YogaOasis' 200-hour Yogahour® Teacher Training

 · Elizabeth Blue Scholarship: Apply for the Elizabeth Blue full scholarship!
 One scholarship is awarded per yogahour program at YogaOasis.
 Anyone in financial need is welcome to apply by April 15, 2017.
 Please contact us for information on how to apply: email@example.com

 Yogahour® is a flow style of hatha yoga that weaves in form via shape, safety, and refinement instructions.
 The Yogahour Teacher Training program is an approved 200-hour program by Yoga Alliance.
 Graduates of the program are highly encouraged to register as an RYT at the 200-hour level.
 This registry makes you a good candidate for getting hired to teach many expressions of yoga.
-Trainees must pass the yogahour test.
-You can take this training to become a Yogahour teacher.
+Trainees also have the option to study for, and take the Yogahour test for Yogahour certification.
+So you can take this training to become a Yogahour teacher.
 Or you can take this training and not teach Yogahour, but instead use the expert teaching technology to empower your teaching and/or personal practice.

 Darren Rhodes, E-RYT 500, is the director of YogaOasis Studios in Tucson, AZ.
 Darren is featured in the yoga poster, Penchant for Practice.
-His eBook, The Yoga Resource Practice Manual, includes practice instructions for 360 poses.
-Darren is the founder of Yogahour® and was named one of Yoga Journal's "21 Talented Young Teachers Shaping the Future of Yoga."
-Darren is also a faculty member of yogaglo.com.
+His book, The Yoga Resource Practice Manual, includes practice instructions for 360 poses.
+Darren is the founder of Yogahour and was named one of Yoga Journal's "21 Talented Young Teachers Shaping the Future of Yoga."
+Darren is also a faculty member of yogaglo.

 Application and Registration: